 A comprehensive, localized definition and measure of community safety can provide a foundation for effective, equitable action tailored to community needs, priorities, and values.
 First, how safety is conceptualized shapes the types of solutions implemented.
 Thus, a community-driven definition can lead to solutions that align with community needs and values.
-Conversely, a failure to unpack the meaning of this term can lead to continued reliance on a narrow set of traditional crime control strategies, especially if calls for "public safety" are conflated with enforcement and incarceration.
+Tonversely, a failure to unpack the meaning of this term can lead to continued reliance on a narrow set of traditional crime control strategies, especially if calls for "public safety" are conflated with enforcement and incarceration.
 Second, the current dependence on official crime data can contribute to stigmatizing narratives that some neighborhoods are "dangerous."
 It also fails to recognize that communities with high rates of reported crime suffer from many issues that negatively impact safety, such as limited access to health care and mental health treatment.
 At the same time, it overlooks that areas with lower rates of reported crime may struggle with less visible forms of harm, including domestic violence, mental health issues, and substance use disorders.
 Third, if the success of programs and policy changes is measured exclusively by their effects on crime, the broader positive impact of these initiatives on residents' daily lives and well-being can be overlooked.
 In other words, a more holistic set of community safety measures allows for the inclusion of various social, economic, and political indicators, such as access to affordable healthcare and government accountability.
 Finally, there is a broad understanding that "what gets measured gets done."
 Most current public safety initiatives focus on reducing crimes reported to the police and may not reflect the broader safety goals of a community.
 Regularly measuring and monitoring key non-crime indicators helps ensure a sustained focus on locally identified safety priorities and can be used to assess if, and under what conditions, initiatives have a positive impact.
 In addition, these measurements can help gauge if existing policies and programs are generating unintended consequences or harms that undermine community safety.

-This report explores issues around the meaning and measurement of community safety in three counties and presents a more holistic conceptualization of these ideas.
-To provide background for the findings, it begins with a discussion of the local context for each site, describing recent trends in safety-related issues.
+This report explores issues around the meaning and measurement of community safety in Missoula County, MT and presents a more holistic conceptualization of these ideas.
+The report begins with a discussion of the local context, describing recent trends in safety-related issues.
 We also discuss changes in local policies, laws, and programs implemented in response to pressing local safety-related issues.
-Then, We describe the multi-faceted conceptualization of community safety derived through an iterative engagement process with stakeholders across the three counties.
-Results from two surveys are used to identify the most critical components of community safety for study participants at each site.
-Next, we draw on interview data to discuss issues and recommendations the surrounding measurement of community safety.
+Then, we describe the multi-faceted conceptualization community safety derived through iterative engagement process with local stakeholders.
+Results from two surveys are used to identify the most critical components of community safety for study participants.
+Next, we draw on interview data to discuss issues and recommendations surrounding the measurement of community safety.
 Finally, we summarize the key findings and identify their broad implications and how they might support local efforts to promote community safety.